ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - Function close

-The function definition and setup contain the function definition, imports, and the scisheet Prologue Formula (a script consisting of imports).
+The function definition and setup contain the function definition, imports, and the scisheet prologue formula.
+Note that the prologue formula is a convenient place to import Python packages.

 .. code-block:: python